Blackminster Hearing Centre

 My Career Change

-My last job in the computer world was as "Senior Technologist" at the mobile phone manufacturer Sendo.
+My last job in the computer world was as the firm's "Senior Technologist" at the mobile phone manufacturer Sendo.

 (The company was later bought by Motorola and then by Google).